Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 For children ages 14 and younger, unintentional injury-related deaths happen most often when riding in a car.
-According to the most recent statistics, among children ages 14 and younger who were killed as occupants in motor vehicle crashes, 53% were not using safety restraints at the time of collision.
+According to the most recent statistics, among children ages 14 and younger who were killed as occupants in motor vehicle crashes, over half were not using safety restraints at the time of collision.

 Infants (birth to age 2 years)